Early Detection & Intervention

 The Cerebral Palsy Foundation is committed to creating a high standard for education and training as an element of our early detection & intervention network.
 We consistently provide opportunities for providers across disciplines to expand their knowledge base, gaining competency and confidence.
 We are committed to delivering the highest caliber of educational and training courses.

-Early CP Health Summit
+8th Annual Early CP Health Summit

-The 2025 Health Summit will share new pathways for translating knowledge into practice for the Implementation of early detection and intervention of cerebral palsy from the best researchers and clinicians in the field.
+The 2026 Health Summit will share new pathways for translating knowledge into practice for the Implementation of early detection and intervention of cerebral palsy from the best researchers and clinicians in the field.

-Cerebral Palsy Foundation training PROGRAMS
+Cerebral Palsy Foundation Education & Training Programs

 -

-Early Detection Basic E-Course
+Basic Early Detection E-Course

 -